Go to Reviews.org US Edition

 It’s a close battle between Optus and Vodafone when it comes to mobile.
 On one hand, Optus has the bigger network, which means it’s available to more Australians.
 On the other, Vodafone has a great reputation for value-packed deals.
 The state of their respective 5G networks is murky, but they compete closely on pricing whether you’re comparing SIM-only, postpaid phone plans, or prepaid deals.
 There are noticeable wins for both telcos, which means it really boils down to which mobile categories matter most to you.

-When it comes to network coverage, Telstra is number one with 99.2 percent of the population serviced by at least 4GX.
-Optus and Vodafone are the two other big mobile networks in Australia, covering 98.5 percent of the population (with either 3G or 4G) and more than 23 million Australians, respectively.
+When it comes to network coverage, Telstra is number one with 99.4 percent of the population serviced by at least 4GX.
+Optus and Vodafone are the two other big mobile networks in Australia, covering 98.5 percent of the population (with either 3G or 4G) and 96 percent, respectively.

-For starters, you can see below how their most popular mobile phone plans (with at least 10GB of data) compare against each other in terms of popularity.
+For starters, you can see below how their most popular mobile phone plans compare against each other in terms of popularity.

 Optus vs Vodafone: Which has the best coverage?

 While Telstra continues to offer the biggest mobile network in Australia, Optus is noticeably ahead of Vodafone if you break down the numbers.
-According to the Australian Bureau of Statistics, the population as of July 2021 is estimated to be around 25,791,715.
-Using that number, that 98.5 coverage percentage for Optus works out to 25,404,839, which covers more than two million more Aussies than Vodafone’s minimum estimate.
+According to the Australian Bureau of Statistics, the population as of March 2022 is estimated to be around 25,723,248.
+Using that number, that 98.5 coverage percentage for Optus works out to around 25,421,917, which covers a decent chunk more Aussies than Vodafone’s estimate of 24,776,690.

 The good news is that both Optus and Vodafone MVNOs have complete access to each telco’s respective 4G network where it’s available for those seeking a great deal.
 You can interact with the map below to compare Optus and Vodafone coverage in your area or anywhere in Australia.